robkellen/Burger/README.md

 ## Description
-This application allows the user to name a burger or multiple burgers of their choice, and then devour each burger.
+This application allows the user to log a burger or multiple burgers of their choice, and then devour each burger.
+It was created with MySQL, Node, Express, Handlebars and a homemade ORM following the MVC design pattern.

 ![Eat Da Burger GIF](EatDaBurger.gif)